getsentry/sentry-docs/src/collections/_documentation/platforms/node/pluggable-integrations.md

 _Import name: `Sentry.Integrations.Transaction`_

 This integration tries to extract useful transaction names that will be used to distinguish the event from the rest.
-It walks through all stacktrace frames and reads the first in-app frame's module and function name.
+It walks through all stack trace frames and reads the first in-app frame's module and function name.